-Despite the unfavorable weather conditions in places, the tenth edition of the largest volunteer action in our country "Let's Clean Bulgaria together" motivated 279,343 volunteers to join hundreds of actions for cleaning, beautification and afforestation of the territory of the entire country.
-Under the motto "Lend a hand to nature", the great cleaning of Bulgaria on September 17 was part for the sixth time in a row of the World Clean Up Day (World Clean Up Day 2022), which this year united 191 countries and 60 million volunteers, who collected over 303 thousands of tons of waste.
+Despite the unfavorable weather conditions in places, the tenth edition of the largest volunteer action in our country "Let's Clean Bulgaria Together" motivated 279,343 volunteers to join hundreds of actions for cleaning, beautification and afforestation on the territory of the entire country.
+Under the motto "Lend A Hand To Nature", the great cleaning of Bulgaria on September 17 was part for the sixth time in a row of the World Clean Up Day (World Clean Up Day 2022), which this year united 191 countries and 60 million volunteers, who collected over 303 thousands of tons of waste.

-2,832.25 tons of waste were collected within the campaign according to the data of the Ministry of Education, Culture and Science, a partner of the initiative.
-412 unregulated landfills were cleaned from the country's map, and the polluted areas in this year's campaign - 3,457.
+2,832.25 tons of waste were collected within the campaign according to the data of the Ministry of Environment and Water, a partner of the initiative.
+412 unregulated landfills and 3,457 polluted areas were cleaned from the country's map in this year's campaign.
 Thanks to the expanded scope of the initiative, 282 sites were renovated and improved, including places for recreation in natural parks and cultural and historical monuments.
 This year the campaign also focuses on restoring places affected by natural disasters such as floods and fires.
 The community center in the village of Karavelovo, Karlovo, was cleaned and restored so that it could be used again as a place for social activities and support for the population in the region.
 The area around the Rila Monastery, which was affected by fires, was cleaned and prepared for afforestation.
 This year the campaign is supported by an extremely large number of schools – 575!

 *The data provided includes partial information from the districts of Sliven, Yambol and Pernik.